orend/register/register.md

 The 'Before' version's tests are harder to write and are sugnificantly slower.
 It also bundles many responsibiilties into a single class, the Controller class.
 The 'After' version is easier to test (we pass mocks to override the default classes).
 This means that in our code in ```AddsUserToList``` we can easily replace the collaborators with others if we need to, in case the requirements change.
 The controller has been reduced to performing the most basic task of collecting input and invoking the correct mehtods to excercise here.

 Is the 'After' version better?
 I think it is.
 It's easier and faster to test, but even more importantly the collaborators are clearly defined and are treated as *roles*, not as specific implementations.
 As such, they can always be replaced by different implementations of the role they play.
-We now can concerate on the *messages* passing between the different *roles* in our system.This brings us closer to a lofty design goal stated by Kent Beck:
+We now can concerate on the *messages* passing between the different *roles* in our system.

+When you practice TDD with mock objects you will almost be forced to inject your dependencies in order to mock collaborators.
+Extracting your business logic into service objects makes all this much easier, and further decoupling from active record makes the tests true unit tests that are also blazing fast.

+This brings us closer to a lofty design goal stated by Kent Beck:

 >"When you can extend a system solely by adding new objects without modifying any existing objects, then you have a system that is flexible and cheap to maintain."